material-motion/material-motion/README.md

 ## Implementations

 This book explores ideas that may or may not exist on a given platform or for a given language.
+For an index of existing and in-development solutions, please consult the Armory.

 This book is neither a schedule nor is it a list of relative priorities.